 Yes, great for detox.
-Great for increasing liver and gall bladder functions.
+It is great for increasing liver and gall bladder functions.

 Hope you relish this as much as I do.
 It instantly cools the system.

-Panha has pudina/mint in it.
+Panha has pudina or mint in it.
 Nothing makes summer more special.
 Stop the cola, have a cold pudina aam panna instead on a hot summer afternoon.

 Note: Please remember to store mango panna in fridge once bottled.